DJDanl/cpp-docs.pt-br/docs/standard-library/alignment-of-class.md

 ### <a name="parameters"></a>Parâmetros

-`Ty` O tipo de consulta.
+*Ty* o tipo de consulta.

 ## <a name="remarks"></a>Comentários

-A consulta de tipo contém o valor do alinhamento do tipo `Ty`.
+A consulta de tipo mantém o valor da o alinhamento do tipo *Ty*.

 ## <a name="requirements"></a>Requisitos